trufflesuite/ganache/src/packages/ganache/README.md

 Listening on 127.0.0.1:8545
 ```

+### NPM project use

-To install Ganache into an npm project, run:
+If you want to install Ganache into an npm project, run:

 ```console
 $ npm install ganache